ocplatest/MCW-SAP-HANA-on-Azure/Hands-on lab/HOL step-by-step - SAP HANA on Azure.md

     az disk delete --ids $(az disk list --resource-group $RGNAME --query "[].id" -o tsv) --yes --no-wait
     ```

-1. In the SSH session to the Azure VM you used for Terraform deployment, run the following to clean up the working directories and files (confirm when prompted whether to proceed):
+1. In the SSH session to the Azure VM you used for Terraform deployment, run the following to clean up the working directries and files (confirm when prompted whether to proceed):

     ```sh
     terraform_v2.sh clean
     ```

-## Exercise 2: Implement highly available HANA instances by using Terraform and Ansible
+## Exercise 2: Implement highly-available HANA instances by using Terraform and Ansible

 Duration: 120 minutes

-In this exercise, you will implement a highly available deployment of SAP HANA on Azure virtual machines (VMs).
+In this exercise, you will implement a highly-available deployment of SAP HANA on Azure virtual machines (VMs).
 The deployment will be divided into two fully automated parts.
 The first one will use Terraform to deploy Azure resources that will host SAP deployment.
 The second one will use Ansible to deploy and configure all of the SAP components.

 You will leverage a number of artifacts that you implemented in the first exercise of this lab, including: